TL;DR

 1. Delayed Gastric Emptying: Fats slow stomach emptying, prolonging berberine's exposure time in the small intestine for uptake.

-2. Micelle Formation: Dietary fats promote micelle formation, which can aid in solubilizing berberine and facilitating transport across the intestinal epithelium.
+2. Micelle Formation: Dietary fats promote micelle formation.
+This aids in solubilizing berberine and transporting it across the intestinal epithelium.

 Combined Strategy and Cautions